JazminVidal/gop-dnn-epadb/README.md

 ./01_data_preparation.sh
 ```

-2. Run run.sh to compute alignments a goodness of pronunciation scores.
+2. Run run.sh to compute alignments and goodness of pronunciation scores.
 Results will be stored under exp folder.
 You should expect to find alignments, gop and prob files, among others.

 ```
 ./02_run.sh
 ```

-3. Run the evaluation script to compute labels for EpaDB and match them to the gop results.
+3. Run the evaluation script to compute labels for EpaDB and match them to the gop scores.
 Labels are computed by comparing the manual annotations in annotations_1 to all the possible correct transcriptions in trans_complete file.
 Alignments from different systems not always coincide, to sort this problem out the script also matches EpaDB alignments with those computed along the gop script.
 Results are stored under epadb/test/gop_with_labels folder.
 You should expect to obtain a pickle file with all the information necessary to compute metrics and a folder with EpaDB labels.
-An additional script plots ROCs and histograms for every phone.
+An final script called by run_eval.sh plots ROCs and histograms for every phone.

 ```